 Skip to main content

-The City of Madison Poet Laureate is an honorary position that guides and nurtures the development of the poetry community in Madison thereby enriching our culture.
-Madison is one of the first cities in the nation to have a Poet Laureate, reflecting our longstanding poetic tradition and deep historical investment in the literary arts.
-The Poet Laureate leads the Poetry in Common Council series, the Bus Lines Project, and mentors the City of Madison Youth Poet Laureate (more on each of these programs below).
+The Madison Poet Laureate is an honorary position that nurtures poetry in Madison.
+We are one of the first cities in the nation to have a Poet Laureate.
+This reflects Madison's deep historical investment in the literary arts.
+The Poet Laureate runs the Poetry in Common Council, Bus Lines, and Youth Poet Laureate programs.

 Section Break